MelodicXP/odd-duck/README.md

-# Class 201 - Lab 11
+# Class 201 - Lab 11, 12

 ## Odd-Duck

 I built an app with the purpose of presenting three different product images to employees to vote on.
-After 25 rounds of voting, the results of votes and views for each product image will be displayed.
+After 25 rounds of voting, the results of votes and views for each product image will be displayed on a bar chart.
 The product with the most votes will determine the next product creation for the company.

 ### Author: Melodic